urankab/robofriends/README.md

 # Robofriends

-A React application where I explore creating components and let the user search up a robot by their name.
+A React application that allows the user to search a robot by their name.
+Please view Github pages for the live demo!